-- Blogging require a lot of time to manage and maintain.
-For a blog to effective, you need to update it regularly so your visitors and regularly return to read newer content.
+- Blogging requires a lot of time to manage and maintain.
+To run an effective blog, you need to update it regularly so your visitors can regularly return to read your new content.
 If your blog is not updated so often, your visitors won’t return and that means you won’t make any money from your blog.

 - Your blog won’t automatically become successful.
 You need to have a strategy, a target audience and consistently update it with fresh content.

 - You need to have passion for your blog, if you can’t create your own content, outsource from a professional and reputable copywriter.